 Willow ran around giving everyone and everything a quick sniff to see if there were, perhaps, anyone hiding some familial squirrel DNA.

-SInce we were headed somewhere else and had a schedule to keep we limited our stay just long enough to get a few pictures and let Willow play Chemical Warfare a few times in the field surrounding the installation.
+Since we were headed somewhere else and had a schedule to keep we limited our stay just long enough to get a few pictures and let Willow play Chemical Warfare (overmarking the scents of other dogs) a few times in the field surrounding the installation.
 We’re glad we saw the crowds and were in enough of an inquisitive mood to go find out what they were looking at or else we would have completely missed this find.